openedx-unsupported/blockstore/decisions/0002-app-not-service.rst

 Reversibility
 -------------
 Blockstore is still separate app in a separate repo, with its own REST API.
-As long as it maintains its separation from the XBlock runtime (made easier by being in a different repo), we should be able to exract it back out into a service if makes sense to do so in the future.
+As long as it maintains its separation from the XBlock runtime (made easier by being in a different repo), we should be able to extract it back out into a service if makes sense to do so in the future.